Cayenne Pepper

 Answer: One capsule of cayenne is equal to about 450 milligrams or .45 grams.
 To be precise, .45 grams = 0.015873 ounces.
 In real world practical terms, one 450 milligram capsule is about 1/4th to 1/3rd of a teaspoon.

 Answer: One typical capsule of cayenne pepper, which is about 1/4th to 1/3rd of a teaspoon has about .025% of capsaicin in it as far as I can tell based on my research of that.
-In other words, that's 1/4th of one percent of the cayenne in one capsule or 1/4th to 1/3rd of a teaspoon is capsaicin the active ingredient.
+In other words, that's 1/4th of one percent of the Capsicum in one capsule or 1/4th to 1/3rd of a teaspoon is capsaicin the active ingredient.

 Question: How warm is the water you mix it with?
 Warmer than room temperature?